Our Professional Team

 (she/her)

-Blair earned her Master of Social Work degree at Columbia University and completed her bachelor’s degree in Therapeutic Recreation at Dalhousie University.
-Her therapy approach is strengths based, mindful and solution focused.
-She is a current member of the Ontario College of Social Workers and Social Service Workers, Alberta College of Social Workers, and the British Columbia College of Social Workers.
-She is a member in good standing of the Ontario Association of Social Workers, and the Canadian Fertility and Andrology Society (CFAS), where she holds the position of Vice Chair of the Counselling Special Interest Group (CSIG).
-She is also a professional member of Fertility Matters, Canada’s national fertility patient advocacy and support organization.
+She earned her Master of Social Work from Columbia University and a Bachelor of Science in Therapeutic Recreation from Dalhousie University.
+Her therapeutic approach is strengths-based, mindful, and solution-focused.
+Blair is a registered member in good standing with the Ontario College of Social Workers and Social Service Workers, the Alberta College of Social Workers, and the British Columbia College of Social Workers.
+She is also an active member of the Ontario Association of Social Workers and the Canadian Fertility and Andrology Society (CFAS), where she currently serves as Chair of the Counselling Special Interest Group (CSIG).
+Additionally, she is a professional member of Fertility Matters Canada, the national advocacy organization for fertility patients.

-With a background in family and child welfare, Blair worked as the Foster Care Coordinator at Jewish Family & Child Service (JF&CS), where she provided mentorship and family support to both foster and adopt families.
-Blair became highly skilled at developing and implementing psycho-educational training workshops, as well as regularly conducted mandatory assessments for prospective foster, kinship, and adopting families.
+Prior to her work in fertility counselling, Blair spent over a decade as the Foster Care Coordinator at Jewish Family & Child Service (JF&CS), where she provided mentorship and support to foster and adoptive families.
+She developed and facilitated psycho-educational training workshops and conducted mandatory assessments for prospective foster, kinship, and adoptive caregivers.

 Our Administrative Team